Riding Lawn Mower Won't Start

 Fitting A Coil

-A feeler gauge is normally used to measure this gap, however a business card also works.
+A feeler gauge is normally used to measure this gap.
+However, a business card also works.
 Fitting the coil is covered in the guide below.

 The Shear Key

-The Shear key is a small piece of metal that is designed to break under certain conditions.
-It lives between the flywheel and crankshaft.
+The Shear key is a small piece of metal that’s designed to break under certain conditions.
+It lives between the flywheel and the crankshaft.
+It has two jobs, (1) protect the engine from serious damage and (2) Align the flywheel and crankshaft precisely.

-They often break after the blades have impacted something solid like a curb, tree stump etc.
+They often break after the blades have impacted something solid like a curb, tree stump, etc.

 Related Questions